dpla-attic/alpha-platform/INSTALL.md

 Install Memcached, http://memcached.org.

-Start Memcached but hold off on starting Solr until completing the setup below.

 Solr setup and load
 -----

-* Copy the `librarycloud/librarycloud.v.02/solr/conf/item/schema.xml` to your Solr core's config.
+* Copy `librarycloud/librarycloud.v.02/solr/conf/item/schema.xml` to your Solr core's config directory.
-* Start your Solr instance
+* Start your Solr instance.
+* Copy `librarycloud/librarycloud.v.02/etc/item_config.ini.example` to `librarycloud/librarycloud.v.02/etc/item_config.ini`
+* Update Solr connection details at top of `item_config.ini`.
 * You can load data into Solr using the scripts in `librarycloud/librarycloud.v.02/data_load` (covering the data load is outside the scope of this install guide).
-* config file setup

 Config